fc731097343/csmathHW03/README.md

 you should set the parameters of each gaussion distribution ahead K is the number of actual gaussion

+2D_Guassion.png shows one possible randomized generated gaussion data

-You may run the hw03.ipynb to show the process of both programs
+You may run the hm03.ipynb to show the process of both programs